Man City 2-1 Leicester: Lady luck on City’s side

 - Mahrez penalized for double hit on PK

-Manchester City beat Leicester City 2-1 at the Etihad Stadium on Saturday as Pep Guardiola‘s men boosted their chances of finishing in the to four.
+Manchester City beat Leicester City 2-1 at the Etihad Stadium on Saturday as Pep Guardiola‘s men boosted their chances of finishing in the top four.

 City went 2-0 up in the first half via a controversial David Silva goal and then a penalty kick from Gabriel Jesus.
 Shinji Okazaki pulled one back before half time to set up an intriguing second half but City held off the Foxes to make it six games unbeaten at a crucial time of the season.